Labechiida

 Labechiida is an extinct order of stromatoporoid sponges.
 They lived from the Early Ordovician (Tremadocian stage) to the Late Devonian (Famennian stage),' though a few putative fossils have been reported from younger sediments.
 Labechiids were the first order of stromatoporoids to appear and were probably ancestral to all other orders in the main Paleozoic radiation (Stromatoporoidea sensu stricto).
-They were most diverse and abundant during the Middle-Late Ordovician and the Famennian, when they were a major group of reef-building sponges.
+They were most diverse and abundant during the Middle-Late Ordovician and briefly again in the Famennian, when they were a major group of reef-building sponges.
 However, they were relatively uncommon through most of the Silurian and Devonian, in contrast to other stromatoporoids.

+Description

 Labechiids can be differentiated from other stromatoporoids by having an internal structure emphasizing cysts (pockets roofed by flat or convex cyst plates) and pillars (solid rods perpendicular to the surface).'
 The pillars may extend all the way to the surface and project out a short distance as small bumps known as papillae.
 Cyst plates may bear denticles (pointed thorns) or crenulations (pinched deflections) pointing upwards within the skeleton.
-Laminae (regular horizontal plates) are comparatively difficult to distinguish due to the more unorganized internal structure of labechiids compared to other stromatoporoids.
+Laminae (regular horizontal plates) are comparatively difficult to distinguish due to the more unorganized internal structure of labechiids compared to other stromatoporoids.'

 Mamelons are found in some species, while astrorhizae are indistinct or absent.
 Many labechiid fossils are poorly preserved, as their emphasis on cysts affords a lower skeletal density than other stromatoporoids.
 As a result, some traits used to distinguishing between taxa (such as pillar microstructure) may instead be taphonomic rather than biological in origin.'